venuswku/CoastSnap/README.md

         ```
 - `src/images` folder: images used in the website.
   - Make sure the name of the location folders match the location's `name` property in `locations.json`.
+  - `Homepage`: folder containing images shown on the homepage.
   - `Homepage Slideshow`: folder containing images shown in the homepage's slideshow.
+    - Images will appear in the order that you named each image.
   - `CoastSnap in Santa Cruz`: folder containing illustrations for each subsection in the `CoastSnapInSantaCruz` component.
     - Name illustrations in the numerical order that they should be displayed.
       - Example: `1.svg` is used for the first section of the component.